open-cloud/open-cloud.github.io.old/2_developer.md

-A simple way to create an end-to-end development environment is to use [CloudLab](https://www.cloudlab.us/) to host a basic OpenStack cluster, and then link this cluster to the running XOS you just installed.
+A simple way to create an end-to-end development environment is to use [CloudLab](https://www.cloudlab.us/) to host a basic OpenStack cluster, and then link this cluster to XOS.
 To set up XOS with an OpenStack cluster hosted on CloudLab:

-* If you don't already have a CloudLab account, you can go to `http://cloudlab.us` and join project **xos**.
+* If you don't already have a CloudLab account, go to `http://cloudlab.us` and join project **xos**.
+(Only recognized collaborators will be approved for a CloudLab account.)
 * Create your CloudLab experiment using the *OpenStack* profile.
 The Juno and Kilo releases should both work.
 We recommend that, under "Advanced Parameters" in the profile, you choose to "Disable Security Group Enforcement".
 Instantiate it on the *CloudLab Clemson* or *CloudLab Wisconsin* clusters.
 * Login to the *ctl* node of the experiment and run the following: